 Laboratory Manual with regard to tumor tissue architecture.
 Note: cytology samples from fine needle aspirates without maintained tissue architecture or brushing biopsies are not acceptable.

-- If a subject has had adjuvant/neoadjuvant therapy and/or therapy for locally advanced disease (chemotherapy for non-metastatic pancreatic cancer in combination with or without radiation therapy), tumor recurrence or disease progression must have occurred no sooner than 6 months after completing the last dose of the aforementioned therapies, provided all toxicities have returned to baseline or ≤ Grade 1.
+- If a participant has had adjuvant/neoadjuvant therapy and/or therapy for locally advanced disease (chemotherapy for non-metastatic pancreatic cancer in combination with or without radiation therapy), tumor recurrence or disease progression must have occurred no sooner than 6 months after completing the last dose of the aforementioned therapies, provided all toxicities have returned to baseline or less than or equal to (≤) Grade 1.

 - Eastern Cooperative Oncology Group (ECOG) Performance Status of 0 or 1.